ivona21/HeartLog/docs/frontend-auth-flow.md

 Important details:

 - No bearer token is required for refresh, because the access token may already be expired.
+- With the planned HttpOnly-cookie flow, the frontend sends no refresh token in the body.
-- The frontend sends only the `refreshToken`.
+- The browser sends the `heartlog_refresh_token` cookie automatically when credentials are included.
-- The backend exchanges the refresh token with Supabase and returns a fresh session.
+- The backend exchanges the refresh token from the cookie with Supabase and returns a fresh access-token session.
-- Invalid or expired refresh token should return `401`.
+- Invalid, expired, or missing refresh cookie should return `401`.
-- After refresh succeeds, frontend should replace the stored access token and refresh token with the returned values.
+- After refresh succeeds, frontend should replace the stored access token and expiry with the returned values.

 `GET /api/auth/me` does not refresh tokens.
 It only validates the current access token and returns the linked local HeartLog user.